kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 That is the production loop that matters.

-## Testing Strategy Is Another Form of Embedded Production Knowledge
+## Testing Strategy Is Another Form of Embedded Production Knowledge { #testing-strategy }

 Kora's testing guidance also reveals a production-oriented philosophy.